cblanken/cblanken.github.io/content/articles/OverTheWireLeviathan.md

 while also providing some insight into what each challenge is trying to teach and why it's useful.
 Keep an eye out for callouts like those below.

-{% callout(type="tip") %}
+> [!Tip]

-Access to each level is made over SSH.
-The username will correspond to the index of the level starting at 0.
-Always make sure you're logging into the correct level!
+> Access to each level is made over SSH.
+The username will correspond to the
+> index of the level starting at 0.
+Always make sure you're logging into the
+> correct level!
+>

-If you're new to CTFs and wargames you may want to check out the [Bandit wargame walkthrough](@/articles/OverTheWireBandit.md) first.
+> If you're new to CTFs and wargames you may want to check out the [Bandit

-{% end %}
+> wargame walkthrough](@/articles/OverTheWireBandit.md) first.

 None of the Leviathan levels have any additional descriptions.
 Presumably, since they're relatively simple, any hints would probably give away the